CarmeTeam/Carme-Docu/InstallDoc/README.md

 cd /opt/Carme && bash config.sh
 ```

-**Note:** You don't need to modify the config file unless you want to customize it or unless you are using an already existing MySQL/MariaDB or SLURM.
-For more details, refer to:
+**Note:** You don't need to modify the config file unless you want to customize it:

   - [How to configure an already existing MySQL/MariaDB](#how-to-configure-an-already-existing-mysqlmariadb).
   - [How to configure an already existing SLURM](#how-to-configure-an-already-existing-slurm).